How to Pass the GED Test in 8 Weeks

 The time it takes to prepare for and pass the GED can vary depending on your study habits and learning style.
 Many people are able to earn their GED in as little as 3 months by studying 2-3 times per week for at least 1 hour each session.
 However, if you can only study once per week, it may take 6-8 months to be fully prepared.

 The key is to create an effective study plan and stick to it.
-Experts recommend taking a GED Ready practice test first to identify your strengths and weaknesses, then focusing your studies on the areas that need the most improvement .
+Experts recommend taking a GED Ready test first to identify your strengths and weaknesses, then focusing your studies on the areas that need the most improvement.

-Studying for 90 minutes, 4-5 times per week, is considered an effective study routine for most people .
+Studying for 90 minutes, 4-5 times per week, is considered an effective study routine for most people.
 With this level of commitment, it’s possible to pass all four GED subject tests in as little as 2 months.
-However, you can also choose to spread out the subtests over several weeks if that works better for your schedule.
+However, you can also choose to spread out the subtests over several weeks if that works better for your own schedule anyway.

-For math, if you can still remember those algebra concepts, that could be enough to get you that passing score.
+For math, if you can still remember those algebra concepts and learned basic math operations, that could be enough to get you that passing score.
 But don’t worry, even if you’re not quite there yet, it’s not the end of the world.
 Typically, scoring higher than just passing doesn’t really offer any extra benefits.

 Is the GED Test Hard?